-This forms rarely with the annular, arched lesions in the substantial areas of the body.
+It results in annular and arched lesions in the substantial areas of the body.

-- Moderate form: The condition is moderate, if single or multiple nodules of tumoral, verrucous or plaque-type forms with a diameter greater than 15cm.
+- Moderate form: The condition is moderate if single or multiple nodules of tumoral, verrucous or plaque-type forms with a diameter greater than 15 cm.

 - Severe form: A condition is severe if the diameter of the lesion exceeds by covering the extensive skin areas.

-It includes treatment of Chromomycosis with antifungal agents like:
+It includes treatment of chromomycosis with antifungal agents like:

-5-Flourocytosine: It is not effective but usually recommended with a dose of 100-150mg/kg/day in four doses for 6-12 months.
+- 5-Flourocytosine: It is not effective but usually recommended with a dose of 100-150mg/kg/day in four doses for 6-12 months.